layer5io/layer5/CONTRIBUTING.md

   Signed-off-by: Jane Smith <jane.smith@example.com>
   ```

+**Note:** you don't have to manually include thismline on your commits, git does that for you as shown below:

+  ```
+  $ git commit -s -m “my commit message w/signoff”
+  ```

-In most cases, you can add this signoff to your commit automatically with the
+In most cases, git automatically adds the signoff to your commit with the use of
 `-s` or `--signoff` flag to `git commit`.
 You must use your real name and a reachable email
 address (sorry, no pseudonyms or anonymous contributions).
-An example of signing off on a commit:

-  ```
-  $ git commit -s -m “my commit message w/signoff”
-  ```

 To ensure all your commits are signed, you may choose to add this alias to your global ```.gitconfig```: